Gameday Central: Florida State Seminoles vs. University of Miami Hurricanes

-The Florida State Seminoles and the University of Louisiana at Lafayette will kickoff at 12:00 p.m. today from Doak Campbell Stadium in Tallahassee.
-The game will be televised on the ACC RSN (Affiliates List) Network.
+The 16th ranked Florida State Seminoles and the Florida Gators (6-5, 3-5) will kickoff tonight at 7:30 p.m. under the lights in Doak Campbell Stadium in Tallahassee.
+The game will be televised nationally on ABC to a prime-time national audience.

-The Noles (7-3, 5-3) are on a three-game winning streak holding opponents to just 95 rushing yards and 108 passing yards per game and FSU is already bowl eligible for the 49th time in program history.
+During the Noles (8-3, 5-3) current four-game winning streak, FSU is holding opponents to just 105 rushing yards and 121 passing yards per game, outscoring opponents 173-39, while averaging 239.0 rushing yards and 250.0 passing yards per game on offense.

-The Seminoles lead the FBS with seven touchdown drives of 90+ yards and are 2nd with 15 touchdown drives of 80+ yards this season.
-Florida State has scored on 14 of 20 first drives of a half this season, with 13 touchdowns on those 14 scoring drives.
-FSU is tied for 2nd in the FBS, and first in the ACC in touchdown rate on opening drives of a half.
+FSU leads the nation with seven touchdown drives of 90+ yards and is 2nd nationally with 15 touchdown drives of 80+ yards this season.
+Florida State has scored on 16 of 22 first drives of a half this season, with 15 touchdowns on those 16 scoring drives.
+FSU is ranked second in the FBS in touchdown rate on opening drives of a half.

-Louisiana (5-5, 3-4 Sun Belt) is coming in off a 19-point win over Georgia Southern and are tied for sixth among FBS schools with 14 interceptions on the season.
-Eleven different Ragin’ Cajuns have recorded a pick this season, the most of any team in the FBS.

-Louisiana’s defense has forced 21 turnovers, which ranks tied for ninth nationally.
-The Ragin’ Cajuns are trying to become bowl eligible for a program-record fifth-consecutive year with a win over FSU.
+Florida QB Anthony Richardson’s 6.6 yards per carry ranks second among FBS quarterbacks.
+The Gators’ 5.9 yards per carry also ranks second in the country, and their 209.3 rushing yards/game ranks 15th in the FBS.

-Florida State ranks 2nd in the FBS and 1st in the ACC in pass defense, holding opponents to an average of 155.0 yards per game through the air.
-The Seminoles also rank 7th in the country and 1st in the ACC holding opponents to an average of 5.9 yards per pass attempt.
+Florida State’s pass defense is ranked 4th in the FBS, holding opponents to an average of 155.4 yards per game through the air.
+The Seminoles are one of only six teams in the nation that ranks in the top 25 in total defense, scoring defense, total offense, and scoring offense.

+The Seminoles are one of only three teams in the nation averaging at least 250 yards of passing offense and at least 210 yards of rushing offense per game this season.
+FSU has rushed for at least 200 yards in six straight games, the longest active streak in the FBS.

+The Gators rank first in the SEC in turnovers gained and turnover margin, and over the last 148 opponent offensive plays (last 10 quarters), the Gators have forced seven turnovers.
+The 21 total takeaways have resulted in 70 points for the Gators.

-According to DraftKings, FSU is currently a 24-point favorite with the over/under set at 52 points.
+According to DraftKings, FSU is currently a 10-point favorite over Florida, with the over/under set at 58 points.

 Join us here in each quarter-by-quarter live game thread and show your support, while sharing in all the emotions, excitement, and frustrations, that being a true NOLE is all about.